 Academic Coaching Positions

-Academic Coaches are selected from among the most accomplished of UC students.
-They come from colleges across the university and are ready to aid students with a variety of majors.
-Coaches meet with UC students to determine student strengths and weaknesses in academic settings.
-Coaches are then responsible for preparing individualized responses, exercises, and references to address student needs during paid preparation periods.
+Academic Coaches are students selected from a wide range of majors and experiences at UC.
+They come from different colleges across the university and are ready to aid students.
+Academic Coaches meet with UC students to determine student strengths and areas for improvement in academic settings, such as time management and strategies such as reading, note-taking, studying, and test-taking.
+Academic Coaches are responsible for preparing individualized responses, exercises, and references to address student needs during paid preparation periods.

-Coaching schedules will coordinate with coaches' curricular and extracurricular activities, but coaches must be available for some trainings and meetings.
+Coaching schedules will coordinate with Academic Coaches' co-curricular activities, but Academic Coaches must be available for monthly meetings and trainings.

 - Strong written and verbal communication skills (as determined by the coaching coordinator and professional references)